byrd-laif/soilMakers/readme.md

 ### *Salon Circle;* A renewed culture of Artful Conversation, honoring personal intention within group process to create egalitarian forums.

-**At a time of ecological and economic precarity, *salon style* "wisdom/council circle", offer space for rethinking and remaking symbiotic relations with one-self, one-another and Mother Earth.**
+**At a time of ecological and economic precarity, *salon style* "wisdom/council circle", offer space for sharing feelings, rethinking and remaking symbiotic relations with one-self, one-another and Mother Earth.**

 ### *Salon Programs;* Designed to be Fun, Creative, Interactive and Resourceful.